Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.
+- Horford is responsible for taking 6.6% of his team's field goal attempts this season with 7.6 per game.

-- He's taken 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.
+- He's knocked down 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Horford's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat concede 109.8 points per contest, second-ranked in the league.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the league.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

-- Looking at assists, the Heat have given up 25.6 per contest, 14th in the NBA.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- Looking at 3-pointers, the Heat are ranked 28th in the NBA, conceding 13.1 makes per game.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the league.

 Al Horford vs. the Heat